 - Most significantly, never ignore any suicidal thoughts or tendencies.
 A senior who points to suicide as a way to relieve the pain he or she is experiencing should always be taken seriously, and prompt medical attention should be sought.
 The National Suicide Prevention Lifeline can provide further, confidential advice: 800-273-8255.

-Grace Home Care’s professional Topeka elderly care services can help brighten everyday life for senior loved ones in a variety of ways.
-Our cheerful, compassionate care companions are always available to spend quality time with older adults, engaging in conversations, games, enjoyable outings, hobbies, puzzles, reminiscing, and much more, according to each person’s particular interests.
+Grace Home Care’s professional Topeka senior care services can help brighten everyday life for older adults in a variety of ways.
+Our cheerful, compassionate care companions are always available to spend quality time with seniors, engaging in conversations, games, enjoyable outings, hobbies, puzzles, reminiscing, and much more, according to each person’s particular interests.

 Other ways we are able to help include: